 In-state tuition should be budgeted in all proposals where there is an in-state, graduate research assistant budgeted.
 In-state tuition costs and a partial non-resident graduate tuition remission match (GTRM) must be included in all proposals containing an out-of-state graduate research assistant.
 The GTRM is calculated as 25% of the difference between out-of-state and in-state tuition.
 Without the GTRM the sponsor would have to pay the student’s entire out-of-state tuition amount.
 If it is not known whether the student will be an in-state or out-of-state student, then the conservative approach is to budget for an out-of-state student.
 The University will not seek reimbursement for the difference between out-of-state tuition and in-state tuition nor the GTRM if the student selected is an in-state student.

-Current tuition rates and projected tuition rates for the next academic semester (when available) may be found on the Cashier’s Office website.
+Current tuition rates and projected tuition rates for the next academic semester may be found on the Cashier’s Office website.
 Tuition rates and any increase in the cost of tuition are first set by the UNC Board of Governors and then approved by formal passage of an appropriate bill in the North Carolina General Assembly.
-The inflation factor recommended for tuition and fees is currently 10% annually.
-Please budget a 10% inflationary increase for tuition and fees in subsequent project years whenever possible in order to accommodate anticipated tuition increases.
+The inflation factor recommended for tuition and fees is currently 10% each new project year.

 For specific guidance on this matter call SPARCS at 515.2444 or email firstname.lastname@example.org.